torreycode/Hangman/README.md

 - Start typing to start the game
 - Each User has 5 lives, once they are up, the game is restarted.
 - If the user guesses correctly, it is recorded as a win, if not, a new word is loaded.
+- Each word is picked randomly, (hint: It's possible to get the same word twice!)

 ## Key Deliverables
 1. Track user input